marlls1989/pulsar/README.md

 An overview of the Pulsar flow is depicted in Figure 1.
 It comprises a front-end and a back-end.
 The front-end is designed to be technology and template agnostic.
-It produces a virtual-netlist and a structural graph from a high-level description of the circuit in Verilog.
+It produces a Virtual Netlist and a structural Circuit Graph from a high-level RTL description of the circuit in Verilog.
 The front-end performs logical optimisation and maps the circuit to a abstract logic components with known dual-rail expansion.
-It also performs retiming, distributing the elements between pipeline stages to reduce logic complexity prior to expansion.
+It can also perform retiming, distributing components among pipeline stages to reduce logic complexity prior to a logic, dual-rail expansion.
-The structural graph captures the data flow between register components and ports, this is later used for timing analysis.
+The Circuit Graph captures the data flow between register components and ports, which is later used for timing analysis.
 This process is better covered in references [1] and [2].

-The resulting Virtual-netlist and the structural graph are then processed by the template-dependent back-end in order implement the circuit in the target technology.
+The resulting Virtual Netlist and the structural Circuit Graph are then processed by the template-dependent back-end to implement the circuit in the target technology.
-Currently, the only back-end available in the Pulsar Flow targets the Pseudo-Synchronous SDDS-NCL template.
+Currently, the only back-end available with the Pulsar Flow targets the Pseudo-Synchronous SDDS-NCL template.
-This back-end comprises the HBCN Constrainer and the Sequential SDDS-NCL Synthesis Flow.
+This back-end comprises the Half Buffer Channel Network (HBCN) Constrainer and the Sequential SDDS-NCL Synthesis Flow.
-The HBCN Constrainer computes the HBCN from Structural Graph and derives the design constrains used during the synthesis to constrain the cycle time.
+The HBCN Constrainer computes the HBCN model from the structural Circuit Graph and derives the design constrains to use during synthesis to constrain the cycle time.
 The computation of these constraints are covered in references [2] and [3].

 <figure class="image">
   <figcaption>Figure 1.
-Pulsar flow overview, green components are part of the frontend and red components are part of the backend.</figcaption>
+Pulsar flow overview, green components are part of the flow front-end and red components are part of the flow back-end.</figcaption>
   <img src="./doc/drflow.svg" alt="Pulsar flow overview."/>
 </figure>

-The Sequential SDDS-NCL Synthesis Flow, depicted in Figure 2, is at the core of the back-end.
+The Sequential SDDS-NCL Synthesis Flow, depicted in Figure 2, is at the core of the Pulsar back-end.
-It reads the Virtual-Netlist and the Virtual Function Dual-Rail expansion of each component.
+It reads the Virtual Netlist and the Virtual Function Dual-Rail Expansions of components, a library of models.
-This design is flattened, optimised and mapped to NCL and NCLP gates of the target technology.
+This design is then flattened, optimised and mapped to NCL and NCLP gates in the target technology.
-The Design Constraints build by the HBCN Constrainer steers this synthesis effort, constraining the cycle-time.
+The Design Constraints built by the HBCN Constrainer steers this synthesis effort, constraining the cycle time.
-The initial mapping of the design does not take into consideration the proper use of NCL and NCLP in regard to protocol, thus may present incorrect behaviour.
+The initial design mapping does not take into consideration the proper use of NCL and NCLP gates as mandated by the SDDS-NCL template.
+It can thus generate circuits with incorrect functionality.
-This initial mapping is called the X-Netlist and it is correct using the Fix X-Netlist algorithm.
+The initial mapping is accordingly called X-Netlist and it is corrected using the Fix X-Netlist algorithm.
-After the correction, timing issues may have arisen, these are fixed by iterating optimisation steps in turns on NCL and NCLP gates.
+After correction, timing faults may have arisen, which are then fixed by iterating optimisation steps in turn on NCL and NCLP gates.
+This is usually an automatic procedure.
-For more information on SDDS-NCL and the Fix X-Netlist algorithm see references [4] and [5], for the Sequential SDDS-NCL see references [2] and [3].
+For more information on SDDS-NCL and the Fix X-Netlist algorithm see references [4] and [5].
+For the Sequential SDDS-NCL see references [2] and [3].

 <figure class="image">
   <figcaption>Figure 2.
 Sequential SDDS-NCL Synthesis.</figcaption>